UniversalDependencies/docs/workgroups/newdoc/simple_verbal_clauses.md

 The arguments in Tagalog are marked by function words that could be analyzed as either prepositions, or case-bearing determiners.
 Although adpositions are often associated with oblique arguments and adjuncts, we have seen that it is not a universal rule.
-Spanish marks a human direct object with the preposition _a_;
+Spanish marks an animate direct object with the preposition _a_;
-Slavic and other languages have prepositional object that, despite not being considered core in UD, seem to work the same way as other non-accusative (but prepositionless) arguments; and in Japanese, all arguments are marked by postpositions, including the subject and the direct
+Slavic and other languages have prepositional objects that, despite not being considered core in UD, seem to work the same way as other non-accusative (but prepositionless) arguments; and in Japanese, all arguments are marked by postpositions, including the subject and the direct